mouton0815/aggregate-event-duality/README.md

 To match aggregate state and event, another table stores the latest _revision_ of the aggregate.
 Every event in the outbox event table is annotated with the aggregate revision.
-The aggregate endpoint delivers the revision in header ``X-From-Revision``.
+The aggregate endpoint delivers the revision in header ``X-Revision``.
 ```shell
 curl -D - http://localhost:3000/persons
 ```